 3. Research Method

-SD approach was created by Forrester [45][36] as a pioneered in this area.
-SD method is an effective quantitative modelling tool and simulation technique to study complex systems structures and gain perception for long-term decision-making in different industries [46][37].
-In many research system dynamics has been used for broad domains of problems [47][38].
-This model can provide a holistic view of various supply chain systems to analyse the linkage between system components and generate feedback.
-A systems dynamics approach is applied in this research regarding main dairy supply chain systems to measure their functionality under different unforeseen negative events and understand the dynamic behaviour in this complex system.
+SD approach was introduced by Forrester [45] .
+SD method is an effective quantitative modelling tool and simulation technique to study complex systems structures and gain perception for long-term decision-making in different industries [46].
+In many research works, system dynamics has been applied in wide range of areas and problems [47].
+SD can provide a holistic view of various supply chain systems to analyse the linkage between system components and generate feedback.
+The systems dynamics approach applied in this focuses on dairy supply chain systems to measure their functionality under different unforeseen negative events and understand the dynamic behaviour in such a complex system.
 Since the dairy supply chain is dynamic and includes feedback, SD is considered an appropriate modelling tool for this study.
-Garbolino et al. [48][39], Morecroft [49][40], and Gonçalves et al. [50][41] have broadly adopted the SD technique to analyse and mitigate various risk types.
-Rathore et al. [34][25] have extended the proposed framework for essential steps in SD modelling [51][42].
-The SD model has been validated and verified through proposed tests provided by Sterman [52][43] and Arwani et al. [36][27], such as model structural tests, sensitivity tests, and extreme condition tests.
+Garbolino et al. [48], Morecroft [49], and Gonçalves et al. [50] have broadly adopted the SD technique to analyse and mitigate various risk types.
+Rathore et al. [34] have extended these efforts by adding essential steps in SD modelling [51].
+The SD model developed in this work has been validated and verified through proposed tests provided by Sterman [52] and Arwani et al. [36], such as model structural tests, sensitivity tests, and extreme condition tests.

-The typical process of SD is presented in Figure 1.
+The typical process for the application of SD is presented in Figure 1.
 The problem and boundaries of the system must be described in the first phase.
-This analysis will begin with the logical modelling phase in order to identify the variables that cause undesirable system behaviour.
-In this phase, along with the problem definition and developing the causal loop diagram (CLD), great insights can be obtained to support the system's main aim: improvement.
+The analysis will begin with the logical modelling in order to identify the variables that cause undesirable system behaviour.
+In this phase, along with the problem definition and developing the causal loop diagram (CLD), great insights can be obtained to support the system's main aim i.e., improvement.
 Following the first phase, in the second phase, after creating the stock and flow diagram (SFD), the relevant equations of level and rate of system dynamics model will be formulated using the initially described system.
 This formulation step is essential for simulating and developing an explicit system using the incomplete description in the previous stage.
 This dynamic back and forth movement between stages occur at every level.
 Some identified gaps and inconsistencies in the initial model can be corrected through the formulation process.
-Once the formulation has been done, the verification and validation of simulation models will conduct the development process simulation model by generating an accurate and credible model.
+Once the formulation has been completed, the verification and validation of simulation models will examine the developed model with a view to generating an accurate and credible simulation.
 In the third phase, the selected risks should be integrated with the main SFD model, and after defining individual scenarios for each defined risk, the system should be simulated to examine the system behaviour changes regarding the integrated model affected by added risk.